HanumappaAK/YouTube-Tools/README.md

   - To add a bookmark, click on the extension icon while watching a YouTube video.
 Enter a name for the bookmark and click "Add".
   - To delete a bookmark, click on the bookmark in the extension popup and then click on the delete button.
   - To edit a bookmark, click on the bookmark in the extension popup, edit the name, and click "Save".

-6. **Using Ad Blocker**:
-  - Ad blocking is automatic.
-Once the extension is enabled, it will block ads on YouTube videos.

 ## Understanding the Code:
 In this section, the main logic of the extension in the popup.js script is explained.